intel/virtual-storage-manager/INSTALL.md

     192.168.125.0/24

 ### Sammple 3
-It's quite common when there are just one NICs for demo environments.
-Such as all nodes just has:
+It's quite common to have just one NIC for demo environments.
+Such as all nodes just have:

     - 192.168.124.0/24